 Pay.
 Personal leave starts with use of accrued vacation and personal floating holidays.
 No sick time is paid during personal leave.
 Accrued vacation and personal floating holidays have been paid, the leave continues as unpaid leave.

 Application.
-The leave application is obtainable from the Department of Human Resources or a school’s business office.
-It is completed by the employee, given to the supervisor for approval, and forwarded to Human Resources.
+The leave application is obtainable from the Office of Human Resources Benefits Division or a school’s business office.
+It is completed by the employee, given to the supervisor for approval, and forwarded to the Benefits Division.
 Thirty days notice is needed except in emergencies.
 The Benefits Division notifies the employee about benefits availability.

 Certification.
 A letter explaining of the purpose of the personal leave is to accompany the application, describing the travel, research, or program of self- development related to University employment to be undertaken during the leave.
 A personal leave to continue leave of absence for medical or family care requires medical certification of the need for the extension to a personal leave.

 Approval.
 The employee’s supervisor approves the payment of paid time benefits, the holding of the job, and a recommendation for the leave.
-Confirmation by the Department of Human Resources is required to begin the leave.
+Confirmation by the Office of Human Resources Benefits Division is required to begin the leave.